 Once you have a well-built Drupal site up and running, ask any website administrator and everyone wants to know more about the visitors to their site, their behaviour and how the website is performing.
 This information is a solid indicator of the popularity of the website among the people and the search engines as well.
 Using the drupal google analytics will be the perfect choice for gathering all this informative data.

 When we talk about this data or analytics as the marketers call it, there is one tool which stands tall and wears a crown - Google Analytics.
 With detailed information on the number of visitors, including where they came from and how much time are they spending on the site, Google analytics reports provides real-time updates.
 In Drupal, the Drupal Google Analytics module used by almost 400,000 sites, is among the top 20 most popular modules.
-With its integration, the module allows the use and customization of numerous features to change things up from the usual pattern.
+With google analytics integration, the module allows the use and customization of numerous features to change things up from the usual pattern.

 The first step to google analytics integration with Drupal 8 is to add your Drupal website into your Google Analytics (assuming you already have a Google Analytics account).
 Login to your Google Analytics account and navigate to the "Admin" panel to add a new account.
 After filling in the required details click on the "Get Tracking ID" button to receive the ID and the script to be embedded into your Drupal website.